Montana

 • verify the identity of the patient;

-• establish a physician-patient relationship prior to initiating care;
+• establish a provider-patient relationship prior to initiating care;

-• obtain a medical history sufficient for diagnosis and treatment in keeping with the applicable standard of care prior to providing treatment, issuing prescriptions, or delegating the patient’s medical services to other health care providers;
+• obtain a medical history sufficient for diagnosis and treatment in keeping with the applicable standard of care prior to providing treatment or issuing prescriptions, or delegating the patient’s medical services to other health care providers;

 • delegate the patient’s medical care only to health care providers: